lockss/lockss-rtd-portal/docs/plugin/introduction/concepts.rst

 These plugin elements include:

-*  **Exclude URLs**: patterns for URLs that should not be included in polls.
+*  :ref:`Exclude URLs From Polls Pattern`: patterns for URLs that should not be included in polls.

-*  **Poll result weight**: patterns for URLs to allow some disagreements to influence the results more than others.
+*  :ref:`Poll Result Weight`: patterns for URLs to allow some disagreements to influence the results more than others.

-*  **Repair from publisher when too close**: instructs the poller to fetch a new copy of files from the origin site when too-few peers agree on the content.
+*  :ref:`Repair from Publisher When Too Close`: instructs the poller to fetch a new copy of files from the origin site when too-few peers agree on the content.

-*  **Repair from peer if missing**: patterns for URLs that should be fetched from a peer, when the poller detects that they're missing.
+*  :ref:`Repair from Peer If Missing`: patterns for URLs that should be fetched from a peer, when the poller detects that they're missing.

 The :doc:`../poll-control/index` chapter covers these plugin aspects.